-Poor health and disability are strongly linked to social exclusion in Australia.
+Poor health and disability remain strongly linked to social exclusion in Australia.

-In measuring social exclusion from the latest data (2014) we found that 51% of Australians who have a long-term health condition or disability experience some level of exclusion.
-More than 15 per cent of this group experience deep social exclusion.
+In measuring social exclusion from the latest data (2015) we found that 51% of Australians who have a long-term health condition or disability experience some level of exclusion.
+More than 17% of this group experience deep social exclusion.

 In the graph below, the ‘all social exclusion’ line shows the total of marginal social exclusion and deep social exclusion.

 To copy this graph for your own use, right-click on the image (or control-click on a Mac) and paste the graph into your document.
 Please credit 'The Brotherhood of St Laurence and the Melbourne Institute 2017'.